Annual Richard C. Vari, PhD Endowed Lecture

 - Complete the post-session evaluation to receive CME credit.

 - Check out the awards and join us in congratulating the 14 educators who were honored for their exceptional efforts in medical education.

 Education Day Recognition Brochure

-Achieving the mission of TEACH would not be possible without the continued support and efforts of our TEACH community.
-Please check out our brochure that highlights the explicit recognition of some of the individuals without whom our organization’s teaching accomplishments would not be achievable.
+- Achieving the mission of TEACH would not be possible without the continued support and efforts of our TEACH community.
+Please check out our brochure, where we recognize the many people who have contributed to and participated in another outstanding year of committed educators and learners.

 Education Day Poster Presentations